tursodatabase/libsql/ext/jni/README.md

 ------------------------------------------------------------------------

-JNI bindings which accept client-defined functions _must never throw exceptions_.
-There are _no exceptions_ to this rule.
-Exceptions are reserved for higher-level bindings which are constructed to specifically deal with them and ensure that they do not leak C-level resources.
+JNI bindings which accept client-defined functions _must never throw exceptions_ unless _very explicitly documented_ as being throw-safe.
+Exceptions are generally reserved for higher-level bindings which are constructed to specifically deal with them and ensure that they do not leak C-level resources.
 Some of the JNI bindings are provided as Java functions which expect this rule to always hold.

 UTF-8(-ish)
 ------------------------------------------------------------------------